digital-asset/daml/docs/source/daml-repl/index.rst

 To exit ``daml repl`` press ``Control-D``.

-What is in scope at the prompt?
+What is in Scope at the Prompt?
 ===============================

 In the prompt, all modules from DALFs specified in ``--import`` are